How does mural pricing work and what does a mural cost?

-3. Is scaffolding or special equipment needed, what is condition of wall surface,
+3. Is scaffolding or special equipment needed and condition of wall surface.

 Is a UV protective clear-coat required, Anti-Graffiti coat?

-4. Does mural require a lot of research and pre-sketches?
+4. Does the mural require a lot of research and pre-sketches?

 5. Is night work involved or a tight time schedule?